TetraPlex-org/central/Documentation/technical/private data.md

 7. The right to object
 8. Rights about automated decision making and profiling.

-Other considerations should be cost of data storage and potential for [leakage of metadata](https://beincrypto.com/learn/metadata-privacy-explained/) as well as performance considerations and market acceptance as well as technological maturity and stability.
+Other considerations should be cost of data storage and potential for [leakage of metadata](https://beincrypto.com/learn/metadata-privacy-explained/) as well as performance considerations, market acceptance, technological maturity and stability.

 ## Discusssion